Volune/cancellable-chain-of-promises/README.md

   ::token.then(doSomethingElse)
   ::token.catch(handleError);

-// If you abort, the "promise" object will reject with an Aborted exception.
+// If you cancel, the "promise" object will reject with an Cancelled error.
 ```